sora.body

 • contour (bool) – If True, it plots the limb of the projected shape.
 If False, it plots the 3D shape.
 Default: False.

 • plot_pole (bool) – If True, the direction of the pole is plotted.
-Ignored if contour=True
+Ignored if contour=True.

 to_log(namefile)[source]

-Saves the body log to a file.
+Save the body log to a file.

 Parameters: